-Perhaps the best-known yoga pose of them all, this full-body stretch can also be effective in preventing electric shocks on the legs, and it not difficult to learn.
-Yoga in general is recommended for those who have frequent electric shock feelings, because it is calming, stretches and tones the body, and helps promote deep breathing when done properly.It is easiest to start on the hands and knees, keeping your knees directly under your hips.
-From there, bring your hands straight forward, and exhale while lifting the knees upwards to create an inverted-V shape with the body.
+Yoga poses are recommended for those who have frequent electric shock feelings because they not only stretch and tone the body, but also promote proper breathing techniques to encourage healthy blood flow.
+To do downward-facing dog, start on the hands and knees, keeping your knees directly under your hips.
+From there, inhale as you bring your hands straight forward, and exhale while lifting the knees upwards to create an inverted V-shape with the body.
 Maintain a straight back and try to straighten the legs as far as possible without forcing it.
-Hold for 10 seconds.
+Hold for 30 seconds.